Understanding Bash Variables and Environment in Linux

 esac

-echo "Debug mode: $DEBUG"
+echo "Debug Mode: $DEBUG"

-Example 3: Data Processing Script
+Example 3: Processing Files with Arrays

 #!/bin/bash

-# Find and store log files
+# Find all log files

 # Process each file